ms-gx/CircAidMe/HOWITWORKS.md

 Using [MUSCLE](https://www.drive5.com/muscle/) an MSA of the high quality inserts is calculated.

 It applies the same as for the first MSA:
 The number of iterations for the second MUSCLE run can be defined via parameter `--iter-second-muscle` (default: 3, range: 1-4).
-However, in most cases this is an insensitive parameter and it does not change much in terms of runtime and accuracy.
+However, in most cases this is an insensitive parameter and it does not change much in terms of run-time and accuracy.
 However, if your run takes too long you can reduce the number of iterations for this step.
-On the contrary, if you want a higher accuracy you can try to incrase the number of MUSCLE iterations.
+On the contrary, if you want a higher accuracy you can try to increase the number of MUSCLE iterations.

 ## Step 6: Generate a consensus sequence from the second MSA